 Pursuing Multiple Income Streams More Diligently

 This epiphany has led me to pursue additional income streams.
 We already have some income coming in from dividends, my job, and my wife’s consulting gig.
-Now I am upping my income stream from travel hacking, investigating real estate investing, experimenting with minor monetization of the blog, and considering other potential side hustles.
+Now I am upping my income stream from credit card churning, investigating real estate investing, experimenting with minor monetization of the blog, and considering other potential side hustles.
 Before my wife’s change I was content with what we were achieving.
 The experience has motivated me to pursue additional income streams in the hopes that they might decrease our dependency on my income.

 Do you have multiple income streams?
 Any recommended low time commitment income streams?
 Have you noticed any additional benefits from multiple income streams?